GSA/fpki-guides/pages/ms_constraint_test_procedures.md

 2. Prepare the endpoint for the test CTL.

    2a.
 Windows Key + S to search for "regedit".
 Right click and "Run as administrator"

    2b.
 Browse to [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SystemCertificates\AuthRoot\AutoUpdate]

    2c.
-Right click and create "New String" with name "RootDirURL" with this value
+Right click and create "New String" with name "RootDirUrl" with this value

   http://ctldl.windowsupdate.com/msdownload/update/v3/static/trustedr/en/USPKI

    2d.
 Delete these keys:

 ```
 [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SystemCertificates\AuthRoot\AutoUpdate\EncodedCtl]